shd101wyy/Yo/DESIGN.md

 function identity<T>(arg: T): T {
   arg
 }
+// We use T as the type parameter name for Type.
+It's an abbreviation of T: Type
+// We use 'R as the type parameter name for Region.
+It's an abbreviation of R: Region

 // Effectful function
 function main(): [Console] () {
   console.log("Hello, world");
 }

+// Curried function
+function add(x: i32)(y: i32): i32 {
+  x + y
+}
+const addOne = add(1);
+addOne(2); // 3
 ```

 ### Uniform Function Call Syntax